 - Meet current income/financial need requirements;

 - Be enrolled at Carolina and making steady progress toward a degree;

 - Be in compliance with federal financial aid standards and related institutional policies; and

 - Meet the March 1 priority application deadline for financial aid.

-A student who is designated as a Carolina Covenant Scholar as an entering freshman and who continues to meet eligibility criteria may be awarded as a Covenant Scholar until he or she has completed the requirements for a first baccalaureate degree, up to a maximum of nine semesters.
+A student who is designated as a Carolina Covenant Scholar as an entering freshman and who continues to meet eligibility criteria may be awarded as a Covenant Scholar until he or she has completed the requirements for a first baccalaureate degree, up to a maximum of eight semesters.
 The maximum number of semesters is prorated for Covenant Scholars who enter Carolina as transfer students.

 Covenant Scholars receive financial aid covering 100 percent of their documented financial need.
 In addition, first-year Covenant-aided students receive a “laptop computer grant.”
 This extra grant is provided to entering students with documented financial need, to enable them to pay for a computer that is in compliance with the University’s laptop computer requirement.
 (See www.unc.edu/cci for more information about the Carolina Computing Initiative.)